Kotlin/dokka/docs/src/doc/docs/developer_guide/architecture/data_model/extra.md

 ## Usage example

-In following example we will create `DFunction`-only property, store it and then retrieve its value:
+In following example we will create a `DFunction`-only property, store it and then retrieve its value:

 ```kotlin
 data class CustomExtra(val customExtraValue: String) : ExtraProperty<DFunction> {